Utah State Aggies men's basketball: Modern Mountain West era (2015–present)

 Utah State has also won the Old Oquirrh Bucket nine times, including both of the last two seasons.
 The Bucket is the award given each year to the best college basketball team in Utah, based on records against in-state opponents.

 Coaching eras in brief: Early coaches such as E. Lowell Romney (1920–1941) and LaDell Andersen (1962–1971) guided the Aggies to multiple NCAA appearances and established a foundation for success.
 The modern era of sustained winning began under Stew Morrill (1999–2015), who set the program record with 402 victories and led USU to eight NCAA tournaments and multiple league titles.
 After Morrill, Tim Duryea (2015–2018), Craig Smith (2019–2021), and Ryan Odom (2021–2023) stewarded the program through the Mountain West era.
 Danny Sprinkle led USU to a 28–7 season and the 2024 Round of 32 before departing, and Jerrod Calhoun was hired in 2024 and posted a 26–8 record in his first campaign.

+Program records and milestones

+Utah State is among the winningest programs in the western United States, ranking in the top tier nationally in all-time victories, 20-win seasons, home winning percentage, and postseason appearances.
+The Aggies have recorded more than 1,700 all-time wins, 26 NCAA Tournament appearances across eight decades, and sustained periods of national relevance across multiple coaching eras.